+Infection: These symptoms are concerning.
+Can get neurological conditions affecting the brain following flu-like illness, and this is something that requires medical attention now.
 In situations such as they, workup often includes a brain scan and perhaps even what is called a lumbar puncture to see if there is any inflammation/infection affecting the spinal fluid. ...Read more

 Dx dysautonomia, old lacunar infarct on right basal ganglia&medial left temporal lobe found what symptoms can this cause(having peripheral vision loss, memory&concentration probs)&can diagnosis cause this finding?

 Multiple complications from an MVA on 3/31/14- diagnosis of TBI.
 Chronic, severe.
 Last two days had unrelenting migraine, aura, seeing colors, brain fog?